dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 ### Known Issues

-1. [6/2/2020] Network communication between Lambda and SageMaker VPC interface endpoint.
+1. *[6/2/2020]* **Network communication between Lambda and SageMaker VPC interface endpoint**

      The provided template includes VPC support.
 However, at the time of writing, there is a network issue between AWS Lambda and the VPC interface endpoint that prevents communication between a Lambda function running in a VPC and a SageMaker hosted endpoint through a VPC interface endpoint.
 Consequently, communication between Lambda and the hosted endpoint needs to be public until this issue is fixed.